 Featured artists:

-Akosua Viktoria Adu-Sanyah, Alexey Cherkinov, Louisa Clement, Lynn Hershman, Christopher Meerdo, Maria Mavropoulou, Milo Poelman, Miti Ruangkritya, Philip Schütte, Brea Souders, Alexey Yurenev.
+Akosua Viktoria Adu-Sanyah, Alexey Chernikov, Louisa Clement, Lynn Hershman, Christopher Meerdo, Maria Mavropoulou, Milo Poelman, Miti Ruangkritya, Philip Schütte, Brea Souders, Alexey Yurenev.

 Next Level: Paolo Cirio – AI Attacks

 Besides the group exhibition, there will be a solo exhibition of Paolo Cirio.
 The exhibition AI Attacks focuses on the social implications of AI systems, machine learning AI models, and the use of data.
-Cirio’s work provides insight into how AI is misused by (governmental) institutions and in public spaces.
-He wants to encourage reflection among the general public about these developments, offering a critical perspective on the potential abuse of power in public spaces, particularly concerning the (mis)use of image and identity.
-Cirio’s work emphasizes the fact that humans have shaped AI themselves and have implemented these innovations, often lacking a full awareness of the risks.
+Cirio sees AI as a form of automated violence, expressed through surveillance, discrimination, and disinformation.
+With his work, he challenges power structures by exploring AI for his counterattacks.
 This Next Level solo exhibition builds upon the thematic group exhibition Missing Mirror, new work will premiere in his solo exhibition.

 Vistas #22, 2020